Avi Schnurr, CEO and President, EIS Council

-As it happens, almost all nations (including, I’m sorry to say, ours) have selected “Plan B: Post-catastrophe societal suicide.”
+As it happens, almost all nations have selected “Plan B: Post-catastrophe societal suicide.”

-Most government agencies, major corporations, hospitals, food and pharmaceutical suppliers have emergency communication systems.
+Most government agencies, major corporations, hospitals, and food and pharmaceutical suppliers have emergency communication systems.
 Most will work fine in a conventional disaster.
 Some even have systems that will allow their personnel to communicate internally in a catastrophic, multi-week grid outage.
-Internally.
+Emphasis on internally.

-Unfortunately, no corporation / government agency is an island.
+Unfortunately, no corporation or government agency is an island.
 We all need each other to survive.
-To recover from a major catastrophe, power companies, water companies, food and medicine suppliers, transportation companies, fuel providers, the finance and banking sector, government agencies, critical product and service suppliers will all need each other, need to work together.
-Robust communication will be essential.
+To recover from a major catastrophe, power companies, water companies, food and medicine suppliers, transportation companies, fuel providers, the finance and banking sector, government agencies, and critical product and service suppliers will all need to work together to survive.
+Therefore, robust communication will be essential.

-The embarrassing secret: There is no all hazard-protected voice and data emergency multi-sector communication system deployed today that can operate through an extended, subcontinent scale power outage.
+There is no all-scale hazard-protected voice and data emergency multi-sector communication system deployed today that can operate through an extended, subcontinent-scale power outage.

 Sorry folks – we’re working on Plan B: societal suicide.